Knee Problems In Your Dog – Patellar Luxation

 What Is A Luxating Patella Problem?

 Click on the drawing of the bones and ligaments of your pet’s knee at the top of the page.
 The oval kneecap should rides smoothly in a groove (the trochlear groove or fossa) over the front of the femur, (the largest bone of the thigh).
-From the end of the patella nearest your dog’s body, a strong ligament/tendon (I drew in yellow) ( or see here ) anchors the patella to the largest muscles of the thigh.
-On the other end, a similar ligament attaches the patella to a prominence ( tuberosity ) on the pet’s shinbone or tibia .
+From the end of the patella nearest your dog’s body, a strong ligament/tendon (I drew in yellow) (or see here) anchors the patella to the largest muscles of the thigh.
+On the other end, a similar ligament attaches the patella to a prominence (tuberosity) on the pet’s shinbone or tibia.
 Two other alignment ligaments (the collateral ligaments) located on the inner (medial patellar ligaments) and outer side (lateral patellar ligaments) of the knee keep the patella gilding in its track.
 When your dog has popping knees, those two side ligaments are not doing their job – the patella is popping out (luxating) from its normal tract.
-In over 90% of the cases in dogs and the occasional cat that develops the problem, the patella jumps out of its tract to the inside of the pet’s knee (medial patellar luxation=MPL).
+In over 90% of the cases in dogs and the occasional cat that develops the problem, the patella jumps out of its tract to the inside of your pet’s knee (medial patellar luxation=MPL).

 The first abnormality that is usually present is a trochlear groove (the notch the patella rides in) that is too shallow.
 In order for the patella not to jump out of this tract, the groove must be deep enough to accommodate and cradle the patella as it slides up and down in the groove.
 Some dogs are born with an abnormally shallow trochlear groove.
 Veterinarians do not know why.